meng2468/AIOps-Challenge/README.md

 Find out system nodes (vm or docker) and KPIs where the root cause occurs when a failure happens.

 The throubleshooting in the figure has 3 steps:
 1. Find the time point when the business success rate was significantly lower than 1.
+(ESB)
 2. Around the time point, look into the anomalous behaviors of microservices and record containers or hosts where the microservices are deployed.
-(Trace data)
+(Trace)
 3. After the abnormal nodes, hosts or containers, are found.
 Detect which KPIs of the nodes perform anomalously.
+(KPI)

 ## Data
 ### ESB business indicator(ESB)